finos/FDC3/docs/api/ref/Errors.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-FDC3 API operations may sometimes result in an error, which must be returned to the caller.
-Errors should be returned by rejecting the promise returned by the API with a JavaScript `Error` object (or equivalent for the language of the implementation).
+FDC3 API operations may sometimes result in an error that is returned to the caller.
+Errors MUST be returned by rejecting the promise returned by the API with a JavaScript `Error` object (or equivalent for the language of the implementation).
 The `Error` Object's message should be chosen from the appropriate Error enumeration below.

 ## `AgentError`

 Contains constants representing the errors that can be encountered when calling the [`getAgent`](getAgent) function to establish connectivity to a Desktop Agent.
 Primarily used with web applications, but may also be used in other language implementations.

 <Tabs groupId="lang">
 <TabItem value="ts" label="TypeScript/JavaScript">